Incomings School of Management

 Insight into business practice.

 Classes at OST are very practice-oriented.
 OST lecturers not only have academic credentials but also business experience, and you'll see this reflected in the course content as well as the teaching style.
-Moreover, you can choose modules such as Swiss Business Experience (SWIS) and get first-hand insight into Swiss businesses.

 Student consulting projects.